Ilinden, Blagoevgrad Province

 Ilinden (Илинден /bg/) is a village in Hadzhidimovo Municipality, in Blagoevgrad Province, Bulgaria.
-It is located in a mountainous area, on the northern slopes the Stargach mountain.
+It is located in a mountainous area, on the northern slopes of the Stargach mountain.
 It is 14 kilometers southwest of Hadzidimovo Municipal Center and 18 kilometers southeast of Gotse Delchev.
 The climate is transitional Mediterranean with mountain influence with summer minimum and winter maximum of rainfall.
 The average annual rainfall is about 700 mm.
 The Mutnitsa River flows through the village.
 The soils are predominantly humus-carbonate.

 History

-The old name of the village before 1951 is Libyahovo.
-According to professor Ivan Duridanov, the settlement name Libyahovo with an earlier form, Lyubyahovo, comes from the personal name Lyubyah.
+The old name of the village before 1951 was Libyahovo.
+According to professor Ivan Duridanov, the settlement's name Libyahovo with an earlier form, Lyubyahovo, comes from the personal name Lyubyah.
 According to a local legend, the name comes from the name of one Ali Bey, and according to another, from the great love (lyubov in Bulgarian), uniting his inhabitants against the Ottoman rule during the Ottoman rule.

 There are ruins of an ancient fortress Gradishte, located 2 km east of the village.

 In the nineteenth century, Libyahovo was a large village with a predominant Bulgarian population, belonging to the Nevrokop kaza of the Seres sanjak.
 The Church of the Assumption of the Virgin Mary was built in 1828–1831.
 In the Ethnography of the Villanets of Adrianople, Monastir and Thessaloniki, published in Constantinople in 1878 and reflecting the statistics of the male population of 1873, Lubiahovo is cited as a village with 253 households and 850 Bulgarians.

 In 1889, Stefan Verkovic (Topographical-Ethnographic Outline of Macedonia) notes Libyahovo as a village with 245 Bulgarian houses.

 In 1891 Vasil Kanchov visited Nevrokopsko and left interesting travel notes for Libyahovo.
 Here's what he writes: